cobot/later_dude/README.md

 both yield the same results.
 This is similar to what Rails does with RedCloth/BlueCloth filters.

+Instead of year and month you can supply a week and a month which will result in a weekly calendar being rendered:

+    <%= calendar_for({year: 2013, week: 5})

 In addition to year and month which are required parameters you can optionally supply an options hash:

     <%= calendar_for(2009, 1, :calendar_class => "my_calendar", :first_day_of_week => 1)